Tanryu

 What Tanryu Is

 The room itself is described as a relaxing counter space, non-smoking throughout, with parking for up to three cars.
-Dress code applies: shorts and sandals are not permitted, and the restaurant asks guests to avoid wearing perfume.
+Dress code applies: shorts and sandals are not permitted, the restaurant asks guests to avoid wearing perfume.
 These details matter for a special occasion.
-If you are planning a celebration dinner, the private room for six is the obvious choice; it can be reserved exclusively, and children are welcome there (though not at the counter).
+If you are planning a celebration dinner, the private room for six is the obvious choice; it can be reserved exclusively, children are welcome there (though not at the counter).
 For a date or a small group of adults, the counter is the right call.

 Timing your visit takes a little attention.
-Last entry is between 18:00 and 19:00, and closing days are not fixed, so confirming availability in advance is essential.
+Last entry is between 18:00 and 19:00, closing days are not fixed, so confirming availability in advance is essential.
 The restaurant asks for phone reservations by the day before at the latest, specifically because the kitchen prepares ingredients to order.
 That is not a bureaucratic request; it is a practical signal about how the food is made.
-Call ahead, confirm the date, and treat the reservation as fixed once you have it.
+Call ahead, confirm the date, treat the reservation as fixed once you have it.

 One seasonal note: with a kitchen that flags local and seasonal ingredients as central to its approach, timing your visit around the current season's produce is worthwhile.
-Winter months in Hyogo bring access to some of Japan's finest crustacean and fish, and the Seto Inland Sea is a short distance away.
+Winter months in Hyogo bring access to some of Japan's finest crustacean and fish, the Seto Inland Sea is a short distance away.
 What arrives on the counter will reflect what is available now, not a static menu.

-For the price, the format, and the location, Tanryu punches above its surroundings in a way that makes it the most compelling case for a special occasion meal in Himeji.
+For the price, the format, the location, Tanryu punches above its surroundings in a way that makes it the most compelling case for a special occasion meal in Himeji.
 If you are already visiting Himeji Castle and want a dinner that matches the significance of the trip, this is where to go.

 Booking Tanryu

 Booking difficulty is low relative to comparably awarded restaurants in Osaka or Kyoto.
-Reserve by phone at least one day before your visit , the restaurant specifically requests this so the kitchen can prepare.
+Reserve by phone at least one day before your visit, the restaurant specifically requests this so the kitchen can prepare.
 Private room exclusive bookings are available for groups of five or more.
 Confirm closing days when you call, as they are not fixed in advance.

 - Phone: 079-240-8872